bmd1905/EasyMLOps/README.md

 This command will start the Serving Pipeline.
 Note that we did not port forward the `8000` port in the `docker-compose.serving.yaml` file, but we just expose it.
 The reason is that we use Ray Serve, and the job will be submitted to the Ray Cluster.
 That is the reason why you see the port `8000` in the `docker-compose.serving.ray` file instead of the `docker-compose.serving.yaml` file.

 ![Serving Pipeline](./docs/images/serving-pipeline-swagger-ui.jpg)

+Currently, you have to manually restart the Ray Serve job (aka docker container) to load new model from the Model Registry.
+But in the future, I will add a feature to automatically load the new model from the Model Registry (Jenkins).

 ### 🔎 Start Observability (8)